digvijaybhakuni/digvijayb-blog/content/posts/2022-09-08-docker-changae-root-directory-in-ubuntu.md

 date: 2022-09-08T18:46:16.457Z
 thumbnail: /images/uploads/featured.png
 ---
-Install docker in your system as you like do using apt, snap or etc
+Install docker in your system as you like to do using apt, snap or etc

 <!--more-->

 ![Docker Logo](/images/uploads/featured.png)

-Now stop docker service
+Now stop the docker service

 ```sh
 $ sudo systemctl stop docker.socket
 ```

-Create directory in your system, where your want to put your docker root
+Create directory in your system, where you want to put your docker data in my case, I am using `/mydata/docker-root` as by docker directory.

 ```sh
 $ mkdir /mydata/docker-root
 ```

-If you have some data in your old docker directory, you can copy that newer one, can use rsync for the same
+If you have some data in your old docker directory, you can copy that to the new location and use Rsync for the same.
+This is an optional if you are doing a fresh install of docker or you don't require the data from your existing docker directory

 ```sh
 sudo rsync -aqxP /var/lib/docker/ /mydata/docker-root